AnastasiaNovikova/CytiadsUserdoc-english/userdocs/source/content/account/finance.rst

 Payments to publishers' external accounts are made in according to the payment schedule.
 To be eligible to withdraw their earnings from the system, a publisher must:

 .. tip:: If the hold time is beyond reasonable (i.e. 14,999 days), the payment is probably under revision and is frozen for the duration.
-Don't panic: if your traffic is clean, you can easily resolve the issue with tech support.
+Don't panic: if your traffic is clean, you can easily resolve the issue with tech support |support|_.

 #.
 Have an External account to transfer the money to.
 #.
 Earn more than the minimum withdrawal amount.